vigetlabs/microcosm/docs/api/actions.md

 An important note here is that `onUpdate` does not trigger when an action completes.

+### `onCancel(callback, [scope])`

+Add a one-time event subscription for when the action is cancelled.
+If the action has already been cancelled, it will immediately execute.

 ### `then(resolve, reject)`

 Return a promisified version of the action.
 This is useful for interop